Garblesnarff/HYTOPIA/WEAPONS_ABILITIES_PROGRESSION.md

    - Specialized roles unlock based on play style and contribution
    - Community challenges with group rewards

+**IMPLEMENTATION STATUS**: Community progression systems have not been implemented yet.

 ## Technical Implementation Notes

 The progression systems will leverage HYTOPIA's capabilities: